-2. Time questions a) Why consulting now? b) How recent in onset? c) How frequent, and what temporal pattern (especially distinguishing between episodic and daily or unremitting)? d) How long lasting?
-3. Character questions a) Intensity of pain b) Nature and quality of pain c) Site and spread of pain d) Associated symptoms 4.
-Cause questions a) Predisposing and/or trigger factorsb) Aggravating and/or relieving factorsc) Family history of similar headache 5.
-Response questions a) What does the patient do during the headache?b) How much is activity (function) limited or prevented?c) What medication has been and is used, and in what manner?
-6. State of health between attacks a) Completely well, or residual or persisting symptoms?b) Concerns, anxieties, fears about recurrent attacks, and/or their cause
+are clinically important.
+2. Time questions b) c) Why consulting now?
+How recent in onset?
+How frequent, and what temporal pattern (especially distinguishing between episodic and daily or unremitting)?
+How long lasting?
+3. Character questions b) c) Intensity of pain Nature and quality of pain Site and spread of pain Associated symptoms 4.
+Cause questions b) Predisposing and/or trigger factors Aggravating and/or relieving factors Family history of similar headache 5.
+Response questions b) What does the patient do during the headache?
+How much is activity (function) limited or prevented?
+What medication has been and is used, and in what manner?